The Broadway Melody: Retrospective

-Historically, The Broadway Melody often is considered the first complete example of the Hollywood musical.
-While the film was seen as innovation for its time and helped to usher in the concept and structure of musical films, the film has become regarded by contemporary critics as cliché-ridden and overly melodramatic.
-It currently holds a rating of 42% at Rotten Tomatoes, based on 26 reviews, with a weighted average of 5.3/10.
+Historically, The Broadway Melody is often considered the first complete example of a Hollywood musical.
+Contemporary critics now view the movie as clichéd and overly melodramatic, despite its innovative status for its time and its contributions to the concept and structure of musical films.
+It currently holds a rating of 42% at Rotten Tomatoes, based on 31 reviews, with a weighted average of 5.50/10.
 The site's consensus is that the film "is interesting as an example of an early Hollywood musical, but otherwise, it's essentially bereft of appeal for modern audiences".

-Assessing the film in 2009, James Berardinelli wrote "The Broadway Melody has not stood the test of time in ways that many of its more artistic contemporaries have.
+Assessing the film in 2009, James Berardinelli wrote, "The Broadway Melody has not stood the test of time in ways that many of its more artistic contemporaries have.
 Some of its deficiencies can be attributed to ways in which the genre has been re-shaped and improved over the years, but some are the result of the studio's validated belief that viewers would be willing to ignore bad acting and pedestrian directing in order to experience singing, dancing, and talking on the silver screen."